microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/extended-properties-overview.md

 When creating a single-value or multi-value extended property, you can specify the **id** property in one of two formats, based on either a string name (**Name**) or numeric identifier (**Id**), and on the actual type of value or values of the property.
 The next 2 tables below describe the supported formats to specify single and multi-value extended properties. {_type_} represents the type of the value or values of the property.
-Example types are string, integer, and GUID.
+Shown in the examples are string, integer, and arrays of these types.

 Since extended properties are in most cases inter-operating with defined MAPI properties not exposed in the Microsoft Graph API metadata, for simplicity, the format you choose should reflect whether the corresponding MAPI